 3. Data in the hands of 3rd party companies

-According to the same study, 75% of free VPN apps contained tracking embedded in the source code.
+According to another study, 74% of free VPN apps contained tracking embedded in the source code.
 This means your data is getting collected and stored to be sold to advertising and analytics companies.

 4. Unblocking streaming services doesn’t work